Trochillianne/03.-Getting-and-Cleaning-Data_Project1/README.md

 # Human Activity Recognition Using Smartphones Dataset
-The "Getting and Cleaning Data course project" is aimed to collect, work with, and clean a database in order to prepare a tidy dataset that can be used for later analysis.
+The "Getting and Cleaning Data" course project is aimed to collect, work with, and clean a database in order to prepare a tidy dataset that can be used for later analysis.

 # Dataset